 -- Compute Canada

-The University of Alberta is an important partner in WestGrid and Compute Canada’s large-scale High Performance Computing (HPC) platform.
-University of Alberta students, researchers and faculty can tap into this platform to achieve their research objectives!
+The University of Alberta is an important partner in WestGrid and Compute Canada’s large-scale Research Computing platforms.
+University of Alberta students, researchers and faculty can tap into these platforms to achieve their research objectives!

 Come to one session, or come to them all!

-Please note: A WestGrid account is recommended to participate fully in some of the sessions, but is not required to attend the workshop.
-If you are interested in obtaining a account, please visit the WestGrid site for more information.
+Please note: A Compute Canada / WestGrid account is recommended to participate fully in some of the sessions, but is not required to attend the workshop.
+If you are interested in obtaining an account, please visit the WestGrid site for more information.

 Abstract: This session is intended for beginners, as well as experienced HPC users looking for a refresher on basic HPC terminology and procedures.
 We begin with a brief discussion of Compute Canada and WestGrid organizations.
 After that, we introduce and define major concepts of High Performance Computing (HPC), including cluster, grid, cloud and “big data.”
 The discussion ends with a guided tour of the IST data centre and an opportunity to have all your HPC questions answered by our in-house experts!

-Abstract: Intended for people with minimal experience with a Unix command-line interface, this session presents the basic skills required to start working with WestGrid systems.
+Abstract: Intended for people with minimal-to-no experience with a Unix command-line interface, this session presents the basic skills required to start working with Unix systems.
 Most of the session is hands-on practice with key Unix commands, but with a short introduction to the history, theory and philosophy of Unix, including a discussion of the distinction between Unix and Linux.

 Abstract: Intended for people with minimal-to-no experience writing scripts within a Unix-style environment, this session presents the basic skills and coding background necessary to begin writing simple scripts to control jobs within a BASH environment.